greenelab/lab-website-template/README.md

 1. [Install Ruby](https://www.ruby-lang.org/en/documentation/installation/)
 2. [Install RubyGems](https://rubygems.org/pages/download)
+3. Open your command line
-3. [Install Jekyll](https://jekyllrb.com/) by running `gem install bundler jekyll`
+4. [Install Jekyll](https://jekyllrb.com/) by running `gem install bundler jekyll`
-4. In your command line, go to the folder where you cloned your site
+5. Go to the folder where you cloned your site, eg `cd lab-website-template`
-5. Start the site by running `./start.sh`
+6. Start the site by running `./start.sh`
-6. The site should automatically open in a browser.
+7. The site should automatically open in a browser.
-   Any changes you make will automatically rebuild the site and refresh the page, except for changes to `_config.yml` which require re-running the start script.
+   Any changes you make should automatically rebuild the site and refresh the page, except for changes to `_config.yml` which require re-running the start script.

 ### Publishing your site

-1. [Turn on GitHub Pages](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) in the settings of the repo
+1. [Turn on GitHub Pages](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) in the settings of your repo
 2. Your site should be live within a minute or two
 3. Go where GitHub shows you that your site is published.
-   If you haven't set up a custom domain, it will be at `https://your-org-name.github.io/the-repo-name/` by default.
+   If you haven't set up a custom domain, it should be at `https://your-org-name.github.io/the-repo-name/` by default.

 ### Using the pre-built components